CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly defines its niche (Clay environment configuration), provides explicit trigger guidance with natural user phrases, and answers both what and when questions.
-The main weakness is that the specific capabilities could be slightly more concrete — the actions described are somewhat generic configuration tasks rather than highly detailed operations.
+This is a well-structured skill description that clearly identifies its niche (Clay environment configuration), provides explicit trigger guidance with natural phrases, and answers both what and when questions.
+The main weakness is that the specific capabilities listed are somewhat generic configuration actions rather than highly concrete operations, though the domain specificity of Clay compensates for this.

 DimensionReasoningScore